requizm/video-cutter/readme.md

-It uses ffmpeg to create clips from video.
+It uses ffmpeg to create clips from the video.
 Check [input.json](input.json) for example input file.

 ## TODO

-- Use same video stream for the clips that points to the same video file.
+- Use the same video stream for the clips that point to the same video file. (probably using with ffpmeg internal functions, not command line)

 ## Json schema